kmichali/2018-05-21-Imperial/index.md

   Edit the values in the block above to be appropriate for your workshop.
   If the value is not 'true', 'false', 'null', or a number, please use double quotation marks around the value, unless specified otherwise.
-  And run 'make workshop-check' *before* committing to make sure that changes are good.
+  And run 'bin/workshop_check.py' *before* committing to make sure that changes are good.
 {% endcomment %}

 {% comment %}